cloudbees-days/cloudbees-field-workshops/docs/rollout/rollout-1.md

 # Rollout Workshop Setup

 Setup for this workshop will include:
+* Creating a GitHub Organization where the necessary workshop repositories will be automatically forked
+* Creating a CloudBees Core (Jenkins) Master to automate the build and deploy of the sample application
 * Creating a CloudBees Rollout account (Or signing into the application if you are an existing customer)
 * Creating a new Rollout environment
-* Adding Rollout environment key to your microblog application
+* Adding the Rollout environment key to your fork of the microblog application

 ---
 name: rollout-setup-lab